Frequently Asked Questions

 Open Square is a growing, economically self sustaining, mixed-use urban center and event venue.
 A city block of historic mills between the canals in Holyoke, Massachusetts, the first planned industrial city in the country.
-Open Square has grown by using beautiful design and fair prices to attract those who appreciate the value of both.
+Open Square has grown over 20 years by using beautiful design and fair prices to attract those who appreciate the value of both.
 Our partners in this venture are the visitors, tenants and guests who come to Open Square every day.
 We thank our current tenants and welcome your office, retail, industrial or warehouse business to join us.

 - A community of businesses in seven spacious, historically-significant brick and wood mill buildings

 - Commercial spaces infused with gorgeous custom design, modern materials, and superb craftsmanship

 - A modern creative workplace situated between two picturesque canals

 - Office, studio and light industrial space flooded with natural light